 termination of Service rights, privileges, and services with no right to reapply for a specified period not to exceed three (3) years.
 (Revised 11/14)

-Note: A participant (or user/subscriber, where appropriate) can be placed on probation.
+Note 1: A participant (or user/subscriber, where appropriate) can be placed on probation.
 Probation is not a form of discipline.
 When a participant (or user/subscriber, where appropriate) is placed on probation the discipline is held in abeyance for a stipulated period of time not longer than one (1) year.
 Any subsequent finding of a violation of the MLS rules during the probationary period may, at the discretion of the Board of Directors, result in the imposition of the suspended discipline.
 Absent any subsequent findings of a violation during the probationary period, both the probationary status and the suspended discipline are considered fulfilled, and the individual’s record will reflect the fulfilment.
 The fact that one or more forms of discipline are held in abeyance during the probationary period does not bar imposition of other forms of discipline which will not be held in abeyance.
 (Revised 05/14)

+Note 2: MLS participants and subscribers can receive no more than three (3) administrative sanctions in a calendar year before they are required to attend a hearing for their actions and potential violations of MLS rules, except that the MLS may allow more administrative sanctions for violations of listing information provided by participants and subscribers before requiring a hearing.
+The MLS must send a copy of all administrative sanctions against a subscriber to the subscriber’s participant and the participant is required to attend the hearing of a subscriber who has received more than three (3) administrative sanctions within a calendar year.
+(Adopted 11/20)

 Section 7.1 Compliance with Rules